Justseeds

-Justseeds Artists' Cooperative is a decentralized, worker-owned cooperative of thirty artists throughout North America.
-Justseeds members primarily produce handmade prints and publications which are distributed through their website and at conferences and events related to social and environmental movements.
-Members also work individually as graphic designers for and within a broad swath of social and environmental activist causes in the U.S., Canada, and Mexico.
+Justseeds Artists' Cooperative is a worker-owned cooperative of 40 North American artists, founded in 1998.
+Justseeds members primarily produce handmade prints and publications, which are distributed through their website and at events related to social and environmental movements.
+Members also work individually as graphic designers for social and environmental activist causes in the U.S., Canada, and Mexico.
 As a collective body, Justseeds has produced several gallery exhibitions of both print work and collaborative sculptural installation.

 History

-Justseeds was founded in 1998 by member Josh MacPhee as an internet-based store and distribution point for graphics that MacPhee, his friends, and associated groups were producing.
-Following the 2006 collapse of Clamor magazine, which was then handling Justseeds mail-order distribution, MacPhee sought to organize several artists with which he already had a working relationship into a cooperative entity that would expand to include other artists with equal stakes in the new project.
-Originally launched as Justseeds/Visual Resistance Collective in 2007, the name has since been shortened to Justseeds Artists’ Cooperative.
+Justseeds was founded in 1998 by Josh MacPhee as an internet-based store and distribution platform for graphics produced by MacPhee and his associates.
+Following the 2006 collapse of Clamor magazine, which was handling Justseeds' mail-order distribution, MacPhee organized several artist colleagues into a cooperative entity that could expand to include other artists.
+Originally launched as Justseeds/Visual Resistance Collective in 2007, the name was later shortened to Justseeds Artists' Cooperative.

-Justseeds ran a distribution center, consisting of their online store and an internal archive, from the basement of a private home in Portland, Oregon from 2007 until 2010.
+Justseeds ran a distribution center, consisting of an online store and internal archive, from the basement of a private home in Portland, Oregon, from 2007 until 2010.
 In May 2010, operations were moved to Pittsburgh, Pennsylvania.

 Organization

 Justseeds is a worker-owned, cooperatively structured business entity.
-However, the organization's internal structure is similar to many grassroots activist collectives in the U.S., with a concentration on consensus decision making.
-Although the business entity is registered in the state of Pennsylvania, where the shipping office for the internet store is located, active Justseeds members are spread across several locations within North America.
-Inter-cooperative communication happens primarily online, and mission-oriented discussions and project generation occur at occasional large group gatherings.
+The organization's internal structure is focused on consensus decision making.
+Although it is registered in Pennsylvania, where the shipping office for the internet store is located, Justseeds members are spread across North America.
+Inter-cooperative communication takes place primarily online, and mission-oriented discussions and project generation occur at occasional large group gatherings.

-Justseeds is usually identified as a collective organization of graphic printmakers, however individual artists within the organization also work autonomously from the group as educators, writers, sculptors, designers, and in puppet theater.
-Individual members have published books, fanzines, and other graphic works which are informally included within the Justseeds rubric, including the journal Signal (Dunn, Macphee, PM Press) and the Celebrate People’s History Book (MacPhee, Feminist Press 2010).
-Firebrands: Portraits from the Americas (Microcosm Publishing, 2010) was their first collective publishing endeavor.
+Justseeds is a collective organization of graphic printmakers, but individual members also work independently as educators, writers, sculptors, designers, and in puppet theater, and have also published books, fanzines, and other graphic works which are informally included within the Justseeds rubric, including the journal Signal (Dunn, Macphee, PM Press) and the Celebrate People’s History Book (MacPhee, Feminist Press 2010).
+Firebrands: Portraits from the Americas (Microcosm Publishing, 2010) was their first collective publishing project.

-As of March 2020, the members of Justseeds are: Favianna Rodriguez, Josh MacPhee, Meredith Stern, Melanie Cervantes, Jesus Barraza, Dylan Miner, Nicolas Lampert, Jess X. Snow, Mary Tremonte, Thea Gahr, Roger Peet, Alec "Icky" Dunn, Pete Yahnke Railand, Shaun Slifer, Bec Young, Chris Stain, Colin Matthes, Molly Fair, Fernando Mati, Jesse Purcell, Chip Thomas, Kevin Caplicki, Kristine Virsis, Lesly Geovanni Mendoza, Mazatl, Sanya Hyand, Paul Kjelland, Aaron Hughes, and Erik Ruin.
+As of September 2024, the members of Justseeds are: Favianna Rodriguez, Josh MacPhee, Meredith Stern, Melanie Cervantes, Jesus Barraza, Dylan Miner, Nicolas Lampert, Jess X. Snow, Mary Tremonte, Thea Gahr, Roger Peet, Alec "Icky" Dunn, Pete Yahnke Railand, Shaun Slifer, Bec Young, Chris Stain, Molly Fair, Fernando Mati, Jesse Purcell, Chip Thomas, Kevin Caplicki, Kristine Virsis, Lesly Geovanni Mendoza, Mazatl, Sanya Hyand, Paul Kjelland, Aaron Hughes, Erik Ruin, Andrea Narno, Christeen Francis, Eric J. Garcia, Jessica Sabogal, Kevin Yuen Kit Lo, Kill Joy, Monica Trinidad, Nicole Marroquin, Saiyare Refaei, Sarah Farahat, William Estrada, and Zola.

-Much of Justseeds work is republished in newspapers and on websites following informal anti-copyright ethics.
-Justseeds members commonly respond to current social movements by producing free graphics for download and use from their website and blog.